-Even though this was his sixth time teaching driving to a nervous teenager (I am the youngest of six kids), he was still filled with patience as he sat there in the passenger seat.
+Even though this was his sixth time teaching driving to a nervous teenager (I am the youngest of our large brood), he was still filled with patience as he sat there in the passenger seat.
 Or maybe my older siblings had already run over his last nerve.
 His calmness is even more remarkable to me now, as I have just two children but often reach for my white flag of surrender.

 To my surprise, what first troubled me as a new driver was the sight of oncoming cars in the left lane.
 How could I be sure they weren’t going to cross the yellow line and kill us instantly?
 Sensing my concern, my father uttered his simple words about trust.

 It hadn’t occurred to me until that moment how much the world runs on trust — e.g., that people will act responsibly, that our hearts won’t stop beating, that buildings won’t collapse, and that the sun will rise and set, among other so-called certainties.
 In fact, without a basic faith in the workings of the universe, how could we even get out of bed every morning?

 My father’s constant ability to trust the universe was modeled in many other ways.
 For example, whenever my siblings or I were sick, he would place his hands on our foreheads and quietly talk about how some cultures believe we have “healing power” if we think positive thoughts as we lay hands upon an ailing body.
 (In the meantime, our mother gave us medicine.)
 As you might expect, my siblings and I would sometimes snicker at “the healing power,” but we all secretly savored the feeling of being loved in such a palpable way.